Rare (company): Founding (1985–1993)

 With the unlimited budget, Rare could work a large variety of different games.
 The first project Rare worked on was Slalom, a downhill skiing game.
-The company then worked with various gaming publishers that included Tradewest, Acclaim Entertainment, Electronic Arts, Sega, Mindscape, and Gametek to produce over 60 games for the NES and several additional Game Boy conversions.
+The company then worked with various gaming publishers that included Tradewest, Acclaim Entertainment, Electronic Arts, Sega, Mindscape, and Gametek to produce sixty games over a five-year period, forty-seven of which were for the NES, while the rest were conversions for the Game Boy and Sega Genesis.
 They helped in creating new and original intellectual properties, including R.C.
 Pro-Am, a racing game with vehicular combat elements, and Snake Rattle 'n' Roll, an action platform game with Tim Stamper developing the game's graphics.
 Rare also developed Battletoads, a beat'em up inspired by the Teenage Mutant Ninja Turtles franchise.
 The game became known for its extreme difficulty, and upon seeing success, publisher Tradewest published multiple ports for the game, and tasked Rare to develop sequels.
 Tradewest also gave their own Double Dragon licence to Rare, allowing them to develop a crossover game between the two franchises.
 Rare released three Battletoads games in 1993, including Battletoads / Double Dragon: The Ultimate Team, Battletoads in Ragnarok's World and Battletoads in Battlemaniacs.
 The last Battletoads game from that era was released for the arcade in 1994.
 Several Battletoads games were also ported to some Sega's systems like the Mega Drive/Genesis.
 Rare worked on licensed properties such as A Nightmare on Elm Street and Hollywood Squares, and ports including Marble Madness, Narc, and Sid Meier's Pirates!.

-The development of four of Rare's games were outsourced to Zippo Games, including Wizards & Warriors and the third instalment of the Jetpac series, Solar Jetman: Hunt for the Golden Warship.
+The development of four of Rare's games were outsourced to Manchester-based Zippo Games, including Wizards & Warriors and the third instalment of the Jetpac series, Solar Jetman: Hunt for the Golden Warship.
 Rare eventually acquired Zippo Games and renamed them to Rare Manchester.
 According to Ste Pickford, a Rare team member through the late 80s and the early 90s, Rare just "wanted to make as many games as they could in their 'window of opportunity'".
 The huge library of games made large profits, but none became a critical success for the company while less creativity and innovation were shown in them.

 When the Super Nintendo Entertainment System was conceived, Rare was not yet ready for the change.
 Rare limited their releases to some Battletoads games and decided to invest their significant NES profit in purchasing expensive Silicon Graphics workstations to make three-dimensional models.
 This move made Rare the most technologically advanced developer in the UK, and situated them high in the international market.
 Their priority also changed at that time, as the team decided to focus on quality instead of quantity.